-How to Get a New Job
+How to get a new job

-The Sole Purpose of a CV
+The sole purpose of a CV

-The person initially reading your CV may not even be the person who’ll be interviewing you, but they’ll probably decide in around six seconds if you’re in the yes or no pile – so put the good stuff at the top.
+The person initially reading your CV probably won’t even be the person who’ll be interviewing you, but they’ll will most likely decide in around six seconds if you’re in the yes or no pile – so put the good stuff at the top.

 Think how you scan through an article in a magazine or online looking for the bits you need because that’s how people read a CV.